Sandeep-UD/Dormant_users/README.md

-# GitHub Dormant Users Report
+# GitHub Dormant Developer Users Report

-This script identifies dormant users in GitHub organizations by analyzing their activity across all repositories.
+This script identifies dormant developer users in GitHub organizations by analyzing their activity across all repositories.

 This project is available both as:
 - ✅ **A GitHub Action**